26. March 2026 | Magazine:

 How does registration work?

-In the new system, students and staff set up a personal account on the TU Online portal, enter their vehicle registration number there, and can choose between a day ticket (€3.50) or a monthly ticket (€10).
-Booking, payment, renewal and vehicle management are handled entirely digitally.
-Multiple vehicles can be saved in the account, but only one may be parked in the TU car parks at any one time.
-During the trial phase, parking is still free of charge and available without registration.
-During this period, users can book a €0 ticket and thus help to test the system.
-The link to the TU Online portal will be available on the car park management website from April.
+Under the new system, students and staff set up a personal account on the TU Online portal, enter their vehicle registration number there, and can choose between a day pass (€3.50) or a monthly pass (€10).
+Booking, payment, renewal and administration of the vehicles are handled entirely online.
+Several vehicles can be saved in the account, but only one may be parked in the TU car parks at any one time.
+During the trial phase, parking is still free of charge and requires no registration.

 What do the cameras record?